 Among the released documents are hundreds of letters between

 Friedman and Hagelin.
-Most of these letters are of a personal nature
+Most of these letters are of a personal nature,

-is referring to: AFSA negotiation via C/A with Mr. Hagelin
+speaks of: AFSA negotiation via C/A with Mr. Hagelin

 In a memorandum of 5 February 1954, the NSA expresses its concerns